 - TxDOT reserves the right to cancel or suspend a sale if there is a need for the property by the state.

-Email TxDOT Green for more information on salvage property and recycling, or to be added to our bidder lists.
+For more information on salvage property and recycling, or to be added to our bidder lists, please send an email.